What is Linux screen? How to install It

 screen -S session1

-Linux Screen uses specific commands to multiplex the Terminal and the commands are easy to learn.
-They all follow a Ctrl+* * structure where * are the same variables.
+Linux Screen uses specific commands to multiplex the Terminal, which are easy to learn.
+They all follow a Ctrl+ *** structure where * are the same variables.

 Working with Linux screen in a new session

-Now that we have created a new session, we need to learn how to work with it.
+Now that we have created a new session, we must learn how to work with it.
 Some of the main commands we deal with:

 It is also possible to split the terminal Screen.
 For example, using Ctrl+a S splits the Terminal horizontally: